getyoti/yoti-php-sdk/README.md

 ## Enabling the SDK
 To import the Yoti SDK inside your project, you can use your favourite dependency management system.
-If you are using Composer, you need to add the following dependency:
+If you are using Composer, you need to do one of the following:

+Add the Yoti SDK dependency:

 ```json
 "require": {
     "yoti/yoti-php-sdk" : "1.0.*"
 }
 ```
+Or run this Composer command
+`composer require yoti/yoti-php-sdk`

 ## Client Initialisation
 The YotiClient is the SDK entry point.
 To initialise it you need include the following snippet inside your endpoint initialisation section: